KOYASAN, JAPAN, 2021

 BREAKDOWN, BOLIVIA, 2002

-I roamed the earth for seven years, back and forth between four continents, in search of something intangible.
-I lived out of Jeeps and improvised tents and spent days on end traveling by foot or in dugout canoes to some of the most remote and inhospitable corners of the planet.
+I roamed the earth for ten years, back and forth between four continents, in search of something intangible.
+I lived out of Jeeps and improvised tents, and spent days on end traveling by foot or in dugout canoes to some of the most remote and inhospitable corners of the planet.
 I followed the rhythm of nature and the movement of the tribes through extreme landscapes and unpredictable climates.
 My days had no plan, no schedule, no routine, except that which nature imposed on me for eating and sleeping.

 At times the heat was suffocating and the rains torrential.
 At other times the cold was numbing and the winds punishing.
 Once, our canoe capsized during a storm, and all of my film and thousands of dollars worth of photo gear were swallowed into the abyss of the Amazon River.
 Another time, I spent four sleepless nights camped out in sub-zero temperatures in the high, windswept, vast and desolate salt flats of southern Bolivia when our Jeep sunk into three feet of mud.
 Then, along the perilous winding roads that climb up into the Andes, on several occasions our car narrowly escaped head-on collisions with oncoming buses and trucks by veering to the edge of a sheer 12,000-foot drop.
 We even avoided an avalanche one time by mere minutes.